Ultimate Champaign Real Estate Investing Guide for 2026

 Median Home Prices

-Median home values are instrumental to locating regions where homes are selling in your investors’ purchase price level.
-An area that has a sufficient supply of the reduced-value residential properties that your customers need will display a below-than-average median home purchase price.
+Median home prices are key to locating areas where houses are selling in your real estate investors' price range.
+A market that has a substantial source of the reduced-value properties that your investors need will have a low median home price.

 Property Appreciation Rate